smucclaw/r34_sCASP/README.md

 Instructions are available [here](https://gitlab.software.imdea.org/ciao-lang/sCASP).

 Note that the original published version of the code was designed for an earlier version of s(CASP).
-You may need to use th `--prev_forall` flag to make older encodings run properly.
+You may need to edit `run_tests.sh` to use the `--prev_forall` flag to make older encodings run properly.

 # Testing